Psst… check out this post and find out how you can link reviews to pay.

 The key to making the salary review process effective, once the performance review piece is completed, is to compare this performance rating with the employee’s relative placement in the external market.
 Once you’ve done that, you can create a compensation matrix to be used within your organization as a guide for merit increases that is considerate of performance and external market conditions.
 This compensation matrix will provide a framework for your managers to follow, but allow some discretion on their part for the actual increases.

-The following is an example of a compensation matrix for an overall budget of 4 percent of payroll.
+The following is an example of a compensation matrix.

 Stacey Carroll, M.B.A., SPHR